 |Poppy seed pastry.

-Likewise in sesame, poppy too sprinkled over toasts, bread, seafood.
+In the same way as sesame, poppy too sprinkled over toasts, bread, seafood.

 In India and Pakistan where its seeds popular as "khus khus," gently fried poppy ground in a mixer to prepare a thin paste which then added as a thickening agent in dips, curries and sweet dishes.